scottzak/b27/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+There is a 'deploy' script in package.json to build and deploy the package to the bucket desgnated in AWS_WEBSERVER_BUCKET.
+Run `npm run deploy` to push it out.

 ## Running unit tests